Curt Hennig: The Four Horsemen; New World Order (1997–1999)

 In the fall of 1997, Hennig was joined by his childhood best friend Rick Rude in the nWo.
 In 1998, Hennig and Rude were put into a rivalry with Bret Hart and his relatives British Bulldog and Jim Neidhart, during which both teams competed against each other in several matches throughout the first half of 1998.
 Hennig lost to Hart at Uncensored and defeated Bulldog at Spring Stampede.

 He was sidelined due to a knee injury in mid-1998.
 During this time, the nWo broke into two different factions, the nWo Wolfpac and nWo Hollywood, both Hennig and Rude joined Kevin Nash's fan-favorite Wolfpac group.
 However, the two villains did not really fit in with the fan-favorite Wolfpac faction, especially when Rude would still get on the microphone and tell the fans to shut up.
 Hennig was scheduled to wrestle Goldberg for the United States Heavyweight Championship at June's The Great American Bash pay-per-view, but he failed to compete due to injury, so he asked Konnan to replace him.
 Konnan lost the match, and afterward both Hennig and Rude attacked him, removing themselves from the Wolfpac and joining nWo Hollywood.
 The following month, Goldberg won the World Heavyweight Championship and Hennig, despite his injury, faced Goldberg for the title in a losing effort at Bash at the Beach.

-In the fall of 1998, Hennig began feuding with Horseman Dean Malenko over his betrayal of the Four Horsemen the previous year which resulted in a match between the pair at September's Fall Brawl pay-per-view, which Hennig lost.
+In the fall of 1998, Hennig began feuding with Horseman Dean Malenko over his betrayal of the Four Horsemen the previous year, which resulted in a match between the pair at September's Fall Brawl pay-per-view, which Hennig lost.
 After the loss, Hennig was taken off television to recover from his knee injury.
 He returned to WCW at the Starrcade event in December to aid Eric Bischoff in defeating Ric Flair.
 Hennig joined forces with Barry Windham to take on Flair and his son David in a tag team match at Souled Out in 1999, which Hennig's team lost.
 In 1999, both nWo factions reunited and Hennig was placed in the nWo B-Team, a group consisting of mid-card wrestlers of the nWo.
-However, he was kicked out of the group after speaking against the leaders on January 25 episode of Nitro.
+However, he was kicked out of the group after speaking against the leaders on the January 25 episode of Nitro.